Monarch butterfly: Flight and migration

-Climate change and habitat loss have significantly altered the monarch butterfly’s migration behavior.
+Climate change and habitat loss have significantly altered the monarch butterfly's migration behavior.
 Rising temperatures and the widespread loss of milkweed (Asclepias spp.), the primary host plant for monarch larvae, have disrupted breeding and migratory patterns across North America, contributing to population declines over the past two decades.

 Interactions with predators

 In both caterpillar and butterfly forms, monarchs are aposematic, warding off predators with a bright display of contrasting colors to warn potential predators of their undesirable taste and poisonous characteristics.
-One monarch researcher emphasizes that predation on eggs, larvae, or adults is natural since monarchs are part of the food chain, thus people should not take steps to kill predators of monarchs.
+When discussing a recent publication that had described species distribution models for natural enemies of monarchs, a monarch scientist emphasized that predation on eggs, larvae, or adults is natural since monarchs are part of the food chain.

 Larvae feed exclusively on milkweed and consume protective cardiac glycosides.
 Toxin levels in the Asclepias species vary.
 Not all monarchs are unpalatable, but exhibit Batesian or automimics.
 Cardiac glycoside levels are higher in the abdomen and wings.
 Some predators can differentiate between these parts and consume the most palatable ones.

 Butterfly weed (A. tuberosa) lacks significant amounts of cardiac glycosides (cardenolides) but instead contains other types of toxic glycosides, including pregnanes.
 This difference may reduce the toxicity of monarchs whose larvae feed on that milkweed species and affect the butterfly's breeding choices, as a naturalist and others have reported that egg-laying monarchs do not favor the plant.
 Some other milkweeds have similar characteristics.